-The recovery of the amounts comprising resource properties and deferred exploration costs is dependent upon the confirmation of economically recoverable reserves, the ability of the Company to obtain necessary financing to successfully complete its exploration and development and upon future profitable production.
+The recovery of the amounts comprising resource properties and deferred exploration costs is dependent upon the confirmation of economically recoverable reserves, the ability of the Company to obtain the financing necessary to successfully complete its exploration and development, and the attainment of future profitable production.

-These financial statements have been prepared in accordance with Canadian generally accepted accounting principles on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue.
+These financial statements have been prepared in accordance with Canadian generally accepted accounting principles on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+These financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.

-March 31 2008 December 31 2007
+June 3 200 - December 31 2007

-Deficit \$ 5,930,242 \$ 5,743,843
+Deficit \$ 6,120,05 9 \$ 5,743,843

-Working capital \$ 280,340 \$ 686,088
+Working capital \$ 75,66 2 \$ 686,088